Post No.: 0171

-There is a certain look that some men (more than women) who regularly go to the gym and look in the mirror a lot try to achieve, which involves concentrating on building the ‘showy’ muscle groups of the upper torso and abdominal area in particular – but in many cases these people fail to achieve a balanced body since a lot of them neglect their legs.
-This is probably because most people don’t walk around in just their underpants in order to show off their legs, most people predominantly only look at the top half of others in politeness when interacting with them in person, and selfies aren’t normally shots of anything below the torso (well unless they’re tasteless ones, where skinnier legs might even exaggerate the relative girth of other body parts!)
+There is a certain look that too many men, specifically, who regularly go to the gym and gaze at themselves in the mirror too much try to achieve, which involves concentrating on building the ‘showy’ muscle groups of the upper arms, chest and abdomen in particular – but in many cases these people fail to achieve a balanced body since a lot of them neglect their legs.
+(However, some women conversely concentrate too much on their legs and bums.
+For all genders, from a fitness perspective, it’s better to achieve a good balance rather than concentrate on what’s mostly looked at and primarily visually judged by yourself and others.)
+This is probably because most men don’t walk around in just their underpants or in leggings in order to show off their legs, most people predominantly only look at the top half of others in politeness when interacting with them in person, and selfies aren’t normally shots of anything below the torso (well unless they’re tasteless ones, where skinnier legs might even exaggerate the relative girth of other body parts!)
 But legs are the source of power for most real-world manoeuvres of strength, such as picking heavy objects up from the ground or using the entire body to push something heavy along.

-So don’t skip leg days even though most people primarily look at and judge the upper bodies of themselves and others.
+So don’t skip leg days!
 Most real-world moves of strength and power employ the legs.
-Relatively speaking, and for a lot of useful applications, the upper body is for show and the lower body is for go!
+Relatively speaking, and for a lot of useful applications, the upper body is for show and the lower body is for go.
 Even effective punching in the sport of boxing involves lower body power to a huge degree – a powerful punch starts from the floor, and the power is transmitted in a biomechanical chain through the legs, core and finally the arm.
 The lower body and back generate the overwhelming bulk of the power, and the shoulder and arm only generate a minor fraction of the resultant force.
 (A good technique is therefore also paramount.)
-I don’t quite know what this means but squats are apparently good if you like teabagging the pwned too.
+I’m not quite sure what this means but squats are apparently good if you like teabagging the pwned too!

-Regarding weight or resistance training, if that’s your thing – to specifically target these ‘showy’ muscles, people also tend to overuse gym machines, mechanical apparatus or otherwise overuse moves that perform isolation exercises, which target one joint and a small number of usually large muscles at a time (e.g. bicep curls or leg extensions), as opposed to compound exercises, which involve a large number of joints and muscles, both small and large, to perform each time (e.g. deadlifts and squats).
+Regarding weight or resistance training, if that’s your thing (and why not?
+Resistances don’t need to be in the form of barbells or dumbbells) – to specifically target these ‘showy’ muscles, people also tend to overuse gym machines, mechanical apparatus or otherwise overuse moves that perform isolation exercises, which target one joint and a small number of usually large muscles at a time (e.g. bicep curls or leg extensions), as opposed to compound exercises, which involve a large number of joints and muscles, both small and large, to perform each time (e.g. deadlifts and squats).

 Now it’s oversimplistic to say that isolation exercises have no place in a workout at all, but the vast majority of one’s exercise routine should ideally comprise of compound exercises because isolation exercises often ignore the smaller muscle groups, which are employed when e.g. trying to keep a free weight in balance on one’s shoulders, and are therefore necessary for our real-world ability to balance; but they cannot grow as large as the larger muscle groups can and therefore aren’t as ‘showy’.
 Of course, if one is a professional or amateur athlete with a specific set of moves that really matters for one’s sport or activity then one’s routine will need to be tailored for those goals, but if one’s goal is to achieve general all-round strength and conditioning then concentrating on a variety of compound exercises is recommended.
 And note that weights aren’t the only form of resistance or the only way strength or power can be trained.